-The Court's recognition of the importance of this issue mirrors the concerns of the housing industry.
 Disparate-impact claims under the Fair Housing Act have the potential to affect many of TAA's members.
 As do most businesses, TAA's members seek to operate in a manner that minimizes the risk of being confronted with a disparate-impact lawsuit.
-Such lawsuits, alleging discrimination on the basis of race, national origin, or other statutorily defined characteristic, is a serious charge that often results in immediate reputational injury and business disruption.
+A disparate-impact claim, alleging discrimination on the basis of race, national origin, or other statutorily defined characteristic, is a serious charge that often results in immediate reputational injury and business disruption.
 And defending allegations of disparate impact, even if those allegations are proved to be without merit, is costly and stigmatizing.
-The Court should now resolve this issue and provide muchneeded guidance to the housing industry and the lower courts.
+The Court should hold that the Fair Housing Act does not impose liability based on non-discriminatory conduct that inadvertently has a disparate impact on members of a protected class.